 Action Plans

-Every year, the City of Austin prepares a one-year Action Plan to notify citizens and HUD of the specific goals and funding of that fiscal year based on the goals identified in the Consolidated Plan.
+Every year, the City of Austin prepares a one-year Action Plan to notify citizens and HUD of that fiscal year's specific goals and funding based on the goals identified in the Consolidated Plan.
+Visit the Action Plan SpeakUp Austin webpage for a list of public hearing dates and ways to provide input.

 Analysis of Impediments to Fair Housing Choice